ngpeijiun/ngpeijiun.github.io/fin/sip/sip-1-unit-trusts.md

 ## Fees and Charges Incurred

-1. For details on fees and charges, you may refer to the *Prospectus* and *Fund Product Highlight Sheet*.
+1. For details on fees and charges, you may refer to the *Prospectus* and *Product Highlights Sheet*.

 ### To Be Paid by Investors